The inside track on property development. Read about how interest rate rises might impact you, lender reactions, build costs and land price...

 With increased borrowing costs for developers, is there any good news?

-This increased cost is deducted from your loan at the outset, so on a £ 4m loan you could find yourself having to find an additional £ 30k or more as deposit by the end of this year.
+This increased cost is deducted from your loan at the outset, so on a £ 4m loan you could find yourself having to find an additional £ 20k as deposit if the lender tracks the base rate.

-It will be interesting to see how lenders react.
-There is a lot of competition in the market at the moment, so any lenders that pass on the full predicted increase in base rate to borrowers will make them uncompetitive.
-It’s therefore likely that some lenders will drop their lending margins to compensate and alleviate some of the pain.
+It continues to be interesting to see how lenders react.
+There is a lot of competition in the market at the moment, so any lenders that have passed on all the rate rises since December 2021 are now looking quite uncompetitive.
+Many lenders have and will continue to drop their lending margins to compensate and remain competitive.

-We update rates on Brickflow as soon as lenders change them, so for real-time rate information and lending criteria, head to www.brickflow.com or call us on 020 4525 6764 and discuss further with one of our Development Finance experts.
+We update rates on Brickflow as soon as lenders change them, so for real-time rate information and lending criteria, head to www.brickflow.com or call us on 020 4525 6764 and discuss further with one of the Brickflow Team.